Game Boy Advance Architecture

 Squeezing performance

 One of the drawbacks of a load-store architecture led to ARM’s code being very sparse.
 Competitors like x86 could perform the same tasks using smaller amounts of code, requiring less storage.
-Consequently, when ARM started selling to telecommunication companies, Nokia was not happy with this [14].
-The size of ARM’s instructions meant that Nokia’s hardware comprised of 16-bit buses and limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
-Thus, ARM came up with a solution: The Thumb instruction set.
+Consequently, when Nintendo took a look at ARM’s latest design, the ARM7, they weren’t pleased with it.
+The size of ARM’s instructions meant that hypothetical gadgets comprised of 16-bit buses with limited memory and storage - all to save cost and energy - would make the CPU inefficient and bottlenecked.
+Luckily, Dave Jaggar had just finished designing the ARM7 and wouldn’t give up yet.
+During his commute after meeting Nintendo, he came up with a solution: The Thumb instruction set [17].

 Thumb is a subset of the ARM instruction set whose instructions are encoded into 16-bit words (as opposed to 32-bit) [18].
 Being 16-bit, Thumb instructions require half the bus width and occupy half the memory.